 Dr. Ted Mills and his team are helping to heat up the fight against cancer through research that targets cancer’s dependence upon fats as well as sugars to develop tumors.
 Read more about the work coming out of Mills’ lab.

 A research study by Dr. Maria Croyle, professor of pharmaceutics, has been cited as the best research paper of 2015 by the University Co-op.
 The study outlines work in her lab to demonstrate long-term protection against the most lethal strain of Ebola.
 Read more about Croyle’s research award.

-Bethany Boyd, Paul Davis and Rebecca Attridge have been announced as recipients of 2015 recognition by the College of Pharmacy Alumni Association.
-The presentations will be made at the annual Alumni Reception & Awards Ceremony on Friday, November 6.
-The event, scheduled for the UT Club on the Austin campus, officially kicks off pharmacy homecoming weekend 2015.
+Bethany Boyd, Paul Davis and Rebecca Attridge are recipients of 2015 recognitions by the College of Pharmacy Alumni Association.
+The presentations were made at the annual Alumni Reception & Awards Ceremony in November.
+The event officially kicked off pharmacy homecoming weekend 2015.
 Read more about these award recipients.